Products Affected - Description

 Estimated Resupply Dates

-Akorn has atropine sulfate ophthalmic solution in 2 mL, 5 mL, and 15 mL bottles available in limited supply.
+Akorn has atropine sulfate ophthalmic solution in 5 mL bottles available in limited supply.
+The 2 mL and 15 mL bottles are on back order and the company estimates a release date of mid-August 2016.

 « Back to Drug Shortage Product Bulletins